PritamChakrabortyShuvo/Docker-Hub/Docker-Compose-Reference.md

 - **Security**: Using the **`root`** user for WordPress isn’t very secure.
 For a real site, use **`example_user`** instead.
 Also, don’t hardcode passwords in the file—use a **`.env`** file.
 - **Port 3306**: The database is accessible from your computer, but you may not need this for a live site (remove **`3306:3306`** for safety).
 - **Data Persistence**: The volumes ensure your website and database data are saved, even if containers stop.
+- **Finding Environment Variables**: The environment variables for both MySQL and WordPress are documented on their respective Docker Hub pages:
+  - **`MySQL Docker Hub for MYSQL_*`** variables.
+  - **`WordPress Docker Hub for WORDPRESS_*`** variables.
+These pages list all supported variables and their purposes, so you can customize the setup if needed.

 ## Summary